FaithAlone.net

 The above passage is corroborated by narrations in Sahih al-Bukhari 4679 and 4986, which mention the battle of Yamama as the impetus for Abu Bakr to compile the Quran.

-Next, in Sahih Muslim 1050, we read that one of Muhammad's companions, Abu Musa al-Ash'ari, brought into his court 300 of the best Quran reciters.
-He then warns them not to let their hearts harden, and explains to them that during the time of Muhammad, they used to recite 2 Surahs delivered by Muhammad which are not in the Quran today.
+Next, in Sahih Muslim 1050, it is narrated that one of Muhammad's companions, Abu Musa al-Ash'ari, brought into his court 300 skilled Quran reciters.
+He then warns them not to let their hearts harden, and explains to them that during the time of Muhammad, they used to recite two Surahs delivered by Muhammad which are not in the Quran today.

-We know that these 2 chapters have been lost, because he gives some of the verses from them that he can remember, and they aren't a part of the Quran that Zaid bin-Thabit compiled:
+It is known that these two chapters have been lost, because Abu Musa gives some of the verses from them that he can remember, and they are not a part of the Quran that Zaid bin Thabit compiled:

 Sahih Muslim 1050